 To ensure healthy travel, it is always advisable to carry a small bottle of alcohol-based hand sanitizer at all times.
 Hand sanitizer can ensure travelers keep dirt and germs off their hands, especially when making contact with other vulnerable surfaces.
 Many brands make TSA-friendly bottles, allowing them to stay in the carry-on bag at all times.Continue to 4 of 6 below.

 04 of 06

-Germs and bacteria are not the only threat travelers face while in a foreign country.
-Mosquitoes are a common vector for diseases, spreading Ebola, malaria and Zika with every bite.
+Germs and bacteria are not the only threats travelers face while in a foreign country.
+Mosquitoes are a common vector for diseases, spreading Ebola, malaria, and Zika.

 05 of 06

 Use Sunscreen While Outdoors

 With all of the requirements of today's travel, one of the most overlooked items on the packing list is sunscreen.
 However, sunscreen is arguably one of the most important items that should go in every healthy traveler's bag.
 While sunburn can be uncomfortable and make travels unpleasant, long-term exposure and repeated sunburns can contribute to skin cancer.

 The Skin Cancer Foundation recommends using at least a 30 SPF sunscreen when daily activities will take place in the outdoors.
 Additionally, travelers should reapply their sunscreen every two hours for maximum sun protection.
 Finally, the Environmental Working Group recommends travelers avoid aerosol sunscreens in order to achieve maximum protection.Continue to 6 of 6 below.